k-akhilesh/SpringCloudConfig/README.md

 The client application is equipped with Actuator if you want to refresh the properties at runtime.
 To do that you need to invoke API /actuator/refresh on client side.
 It will automatically refresh the modified properties.
 To refresh the required properties, the bean needs to be annotated with <i>@RefreshScope</i>.

+Before compiling the projects please update the application.properties for both client and server with appropriate username/passwords.